-My Vienna Diary: A Week of Coffeehouses, Concert Halls, and Sachertorte
+A Vienna Week: Coffeehouses, Concert Halls, and Sachertorte

-I came to Vienna because I love classical music and had never seen an opera in a proper opera house.
-I left with a coffee addiction, strong opinions about cake, and the realization that is the most civilized city I've ever visited.
-For a very different Central European experience, try (2.5 hours by train) or . — and I mean that as both a compliment and a gentle criticism.
+Come to Vienna for the classical music — for the chance to finally see an opera in a proper opera house — and leave with a coffee habit, strong opinions about cake, and the firm conviction that Vienna is the most civilized city in Europe.
+For a very different Central European experience, pair it with (2.5 hours by train) or .

-Took the S7 train from Vienna Airport to Wien Mitte (4.60 EUR, 25 minutes — the CAT train costs 12 EUR and is only 9 minutes faster).
-Checked into a small hotel in the Innere Stadt.
+Take the S7 train from Vienna Airport to Wien Mitte (4.60 EUR, 25 minutes — the CAT train costs 12 EUR and is only 9 minutes faster).
+Check into a small hotel in the Innere Stadt, then begin where Vienna insists you begin.

 First stop: Cafe Central on Herrengasse.
-The ceiling is vaulted like a cathedral.
+The ceiling vaults like a cathedral.
 The marble columns are original.
 Leon Trotsky played chess here before the Russian Revolution.
-I ordered a melange (Viennese cappuccino, 6 EUR) and an Apfelstrudel (5.50 EUR).
-The waiter — in a formal black waistcoat — brought them on a silver tray with a glass of water and a small spoon.
-Nobody rushed me.
-Nobody checked on me.
-I sat for 90 minutes reading a newspaper mounted on a wooden rod (they still do this) and felt like I'd traveled backward in time.
+Order a melange (Viennese cappuccino, 6 EUR) and an Apfelstrudel (5.50 EUR), and a waiter in a formal black waistcoat brings them on a silver tray with a glass of water and a small spoon.
+Nobody rushes you.
+Nobody checks on you.
+Sit for 90 minutes with a newspaper mounted on a wooden rod (they still do this) and the present quietly recedes.

 Vienna's coffee house culture is UNESCO-recognized Intangible Cultural Heritage.
-The etiquette: you must order a specific coffee type (melange, Einspanner, Brauner, Schwarzer — never just "a coffee"), you receive a free glass of water that's perpetually refilled, and you can sit for hours without anyone expecting you to leave or order more.
+The etiquette: order a specific coffee type (melange, Einspanner, Brauner, Schwarzer — never just "a coffee"), accept the free glass of water that's perpetually refilled, and stay for hours without anyone expecting you to leave or order more.
 This is not Starbucks.
 This is an institution.

-Dinner at a Beisl (traditional Viennese pub) in the Spittelberg quarter.
-Wiener Schnitzel — properly made from veal, pounded thin, breaded, and fried until golden — for 16 EUR.
-A glass of Gruner Veltliner (Austria's signature white wine, 4 EUR).
-The schnitzel hung over the edge of the plate, which is the correct presentation.
+For dinner, find a Beisl (traditional Viennese pub) in the Spittelberg quarter.
+Wiener Schnitzel — properly made from veal, pounded thin, breaded, and fried until golden — runs 16 EUR.
+Add a glass of Gruner Veltliner (Austria's signature white wine, 4 EUR).
+The schnitzel hangs over the edge of the plate, which is the correct presentation.

 Day 2: Schonbrunn and the Habsburg Excess

 Schonbrunn Palace is Austria's most visited attraction — 1,441 rooms, Habsburg summer residence for 300 years.
-I did the Grand Tour (29 EUR, 40 rooms, 50 minutes).
-The rooms blur together after the twentieth — rococo excess has a ceiling — but the Hall of Mirrors (where Mozart performed at age 6) and Maria Theresa's bedroom are genuinely spectacular.
+The Grand Tour (29 EUR, 40 rooms, 50 minutes) is the full reckoning.
+The rooms start to blur after the twentieth — rococo excess has a ceiling — but the Hall of Mirrors (where Mozart performed at age 6) and Maria Theresa's bedroom are genuinely spectacular.

 The gardens are free and enormous.
-I walked to the Gloriette (a triumphal arch on the hill behind the palace) for a panoramic view of Vienna.
+Walk up to the Gloriette (a triumphal arch on the hill behind the palace) for a panoramic view of Vienna.
 The maze (6 EUR) is fun for kids.
 The world's oldest zoo (Tiergarten Schonbrunn, 24 EUR) is here too — founded in 1752 and still operating.

 Allow 3-4 hours total.
 Book online at schoenbrunn.at to skip the queue.
 The Imperial Tour (22 EUR, 22 rooms) is sufficient if you're short on time.